• Skip to primary navigation

 squeeze the lemons

 Assemble the salad bowl.
-Add all of the ingredients together.
+Add all of the ingredients together in a large bowl.

 tabouli ingredients in a bowl